 In the context of medication, the term “risk” refers to the probability of permanent damage caused by the drug.
 For example, the prescription-free household painkiller Paracetamol (Panadol®) is known to cause liver damage even at therapeutic doses.

-“Side effects” refers to the unwanted side of the drug’s main mechanism.
-For example, anti-seizure medication dampens brain activity indiscriminately.
+“Side effects” refers to the unwanted side of a drug’s main mechanism.
+For example, anti-seizure medication dampens Brain activity indiscriminately.
 It reduces the rate of seizures, but also makes patients a bit dull and stupid.
-The nick-name of Topamax® among patients taking it is Dopamax.
+The nick-name of Topamax® among patients is “Dopamax”.

-Since Neurotherapy is based on learning, pharmaceutical “risks and side effects” are not an issue.
-However, this is not true for those people who insist that “Life is a sexually transmitted disease and the mortality rate is 100%”.
+Since Neurotherapy is based on learning, practicing and training, pharmaceutical “risks and side effects” are not an issue.
+However, this may not be good enough for those nut jobs who believe that “Life is a sexually transmitted disease and the mortality rate is 100%”.